mochi-hpc/mofka/docs/usage/topics.rst

 of the server to which the partition should be added.
 Here because we only have one server, the rank is 0.

-With a default partition manager, we can specify the Metadata provider in the form of an "address" interpretable by Bedrock.
+With a default partition manager, we can specify the metadata provider in the form of an "address" interpretable by Bedrock.
 Here *"my_metadata_provider@local"* asks Bedrock to look for a provider named *"my_metadata_provider"* in the same process as the partition manager.
 In :ref:`Deployment` we will see that we could easily run these